 Last week my youngest daughter called to say that her laptop computer was in distress, and was not working, due to the batter being dead, and the charging unit unable to charge it.
 This continues the family tradition of:

-I ended up having to buy another Dell Laptop to send my daughter back to school with, and after some judicious “Dad’s I.T.” wizardry, I was able to extract all the important data from the laptop’s hard drive.
+I ended up having to buy another Dell Laptop to send my daughter back to school with, and after some judicious “Dad’s I.T.” wizardry, I was able to extract all the essential data from the laptop’s hard drive.

 I filled in all forms, my wife made sure the computer fit in the box, and we included all the requested documentation(that we could find).
-We taped the Box shut, put the shipping label on it, and took it to the Purolator drop off site, and away it went.
-It is now whisking off to a repair place in Toronto, that will hopefully fix the computer, and then ship it back to me (presumably by Purolator).
+We taped the Box shut, put the shipping label on it, and took it to the Purolator drop-off site, and away it went.
+It is now whisking off to a repair place in Toronto that will hopefully fix the computer and then ship it back to me (presumably by Purolator).